openlawteam/docs/docs/api-client/README.md

 ### stopContract

-Stop smart contract transactions that are pending for a signed contract.
+Stop smart contract transactions that are pending for a user's signed contract.

 ```
 GET /contract/stop/:id